remotion-dev/remotion/packages/docs/docs/overwriting-webpack-config.md

 }
 ```

+4. Add it to your [Node.JS API calls as well if necessary](#when-using-bundle-and-deploysite).

-4. Reset the webpack cache by deleting the `node_modules/.cache` folder.
+5. Reset the webpack cache by deleting the `node_modules/.cache` folder.
-5. Restart the preview server.
+6. Restart the preview server.

 ### Enable WebAssembly